Showing posts with label Olympus WorkSpace. Show all posts

 • Never disregard the importance of using a flash to add more light to the sensor

-• It's always good to set your White Balance manually.
+• It's a good idea to use the camera's White Balance.
 (Not critical for ETTR)

 • It helps to create a flat profile with Highlights/Shadows for Gradation High...